 - 1 medium onion, minced

-- 2 medium carrots, peeled and cut crosswise 1/2 inch thick
+- 2 medium carrots, peeled and cut into 1/2 inch thick slices

 - 2 cloves garlic, minced or pressed through a garlic press (about 2 teaspoons)

 - 1 tablespoon tomato paste